dimpase/M2/Ring-and-RingElement-Refactor-Proposal.md

 It's not clear that everything can be written as a `ConcreteRing<R>`  without resorting to specialization.
 Polynomial rings in particular are non-obvious.

+There are 3 current "ARing" types which do not allow for a zero cost Element wrapper over ElementType, they are:

+- ARingTower
+- ARingGFFlint
+- ARingGFFlintBig

+For each of these, the problem lies in the destructor.
+Both of the ARingGF* types can theoretically be implemented, but it would require circumventing the public API of flint.
+For ARingTower it is impossible to create a zero cost wrapper as currently implemented.
+But ARingTower seems to have memory weirdness anyways.

+We need to be slightly careful with multiple inheritance, especially when passing objects into C code.

 ## Other Possible Goals ##

 Is it possible to move the ring element stuff into a separate namespace/directory? i.e. separate the concern of translating between M2 and C++ with the concern of actually doing math.